Efficient Inference for Coupled Hidden Markov Models in Continuous Time and Discrete Space: EXPERIMENTS

-\paragraph{Methods.} We use the UTAE architecture for the context encoder in TwistNet, and for proposal and twist in NAS-X and NASMC.
+\paragraph{Task.}Using the WildFireSpreadTS dataset \citep{gerard2023wildfirespreadts}, we extract 156 week-long trajectories on $64\times64$ grids where at least one pixel is initially active with two subsequent days of activity, split 130-26 into a train and test set.
+We evaluate reconstruction of active fire maps at observation times (i.e., conditioning on the whole sequence) and prediction (initialized by encoding only the first observation), both measured via binary cross-entropy from the empirical distribution given by 16 particles per datapoint, averaged across time.
+We report results in two regimes: conditioning on VIIRS reflectance channels for the full week, and conditioning only on channels observed up to each timepoint. \paragraph{Methods.} We use the UTAE architecture for the context encoder in TwistNet, and for proposal and twist in NAS-X and NASMC.
 We train initial distributions -- both posterior and prior -- using a smaller model with the same architecture.
 We let our emission distribution be factorized, and let $p(y^i_k = 1 \midd Z_{\tau_k}^i=A) = \sigma(\theta_\text{detect})$, where $\theta_\text{detect}$ is a scalar logit and $\sigma$ the logistic function.
 Due to their poor performance, we do not compare with TAG and BPF.
 For each method we also train an encoder for the first observation, used in the prediction task, by minimizing a forward KL loss in the \textit{sleep} phase.
-We report experimental details in Appendix~\ref{appdx:exp_details}.

-\paragraph{Results.} Table \ref{tab:wildfire-results} shows that the best results are achieved by our TwistNet model using the KL loss.
-By examining trajectories from the second best model (TwistNet with a DRE loss) in Figure \ref{fig:wildfire}, we see a large gap in terms of how natural the trajectories look, and especially in how well they can bridge between observed states.
+We report experimental details in Appendix~\ref{wf:details}. \paragraph{Results.} Table \ref{tab:wildfire-results} reports results both with full-week covariates and with covariates restricted to those available up to each timepoint.
+TwistNet with the KL loss achieves the lowest average error in both regimes.
+By examining trajectories from the second best model (TwistNet with a DRE loss) in the full-week regime in Figure \ref{fig:wildfire}, we see a large gap in terms of how natural the trajectories look, and especially in how well the approximate posterior can bridge between observed states.
 Additional results are reported in Appendix~\ref{appdx:add_wf}.